My 3 Winning Tactics for How to Combat Laziness and Procrastination

 If certain apps are your downfall, be sure to use a blocking app that works across all of your devices so you don’t ‘cheat’ by getting on your phone when you’re supposed to be working on your laptop.

 Third, use tech to track your progress toward your goals.
-For example, if your struggle is consistent exercise, a tech product like this pretty FitBit Versa 3 could be exactly what it takes to keep you motivated.
+For example, if your struggle is consistent exercise, a tech product like a FitBit could be exactly what it takes to keep you motivated.

 Resources to Fight Laziness and Procrastination